IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/redis/README.md

       ```shell
       ibmcloud ks cluster-service-bind <your_cluster_name> default example-redis
       ```

+      **Note**: If your database uses both public and private endpoints, your public endpoint will be used by default.
+Therefore, if you want to select the private endpoint, first you will need to create a [service key](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_service_key_create) for your database so Kubernetes can use it when binding to the database.
+You can set up a service key, for example, that we'll call `example-private-key`  using the command:

+      ```shell
+      ibmcloud resource service-key-create example-private-key Administrator --instance-name example-redis --service-endpoint private
+      ```

+      The role that we've selected for this key is `Administrator` with our database name `example-redis`, and we make sure that the private service endpoint is selected `--service-endpoint private`.
+After that, you'll bind the database to the Kubernetes cluster using the command:

+      ```shell
+      ibmcloud ks cluster-service-bind <your_cluster_name> default example-redis --key example-private-key
+      ```

+      This will create a secret in your Kubernetes cluster using the database's private endpoint from the key you've created above.

 11. Verify that the Kubernetes secret was create in your cluster namespace.
 Kubernetes uses secrets to store confidential information like the IBM Cloud Identity and Access Management (IAM) API key and the URL that the container uses to gain access.
 Running the following command, you'll get the API key for accessing the instance of your Databases for Redis service that's provisioned in your account.